Grandbusta/solana-mcp/README.md

 4. Create a keypair file
 Create a file named `keypair.json` anywhere you want and copy your private key into it.
 Check the example-keypair.json file for an example.

+NB: RPC endpoint is set to `api.devnet.solana.com` by default.
+If you want to use a different endpoint, you can set it in the `run.sh` file.

 ## Integration with Cursor